unibeck/retro_state/README.md

 ```

 There are some things to be aware of when enabling these integrations:
-- Recorder
-  - This integration stops the base HA recorder component and starts a new one with several additions.
-  During this switch there may be some events that are not captured and saved to the db
-- InfluxDB
-  - Waits up to 60 seconds for the base influxdb component to start.
+- Retro_state will wait up to 60 seconds for the base component to start.
 This is to ensure that the base component and
 retro_state integration are not running at the same time
-  - Stops the base HA influxdb component and starts a new one with several additions.
+- Retro_state will stop the base component, then start retro_stats's updated version that supports historic states.
-  During this switch there may be some events that are not captured and saved to influxdb
+During this switch there may be some events that are not captured by the enabled component

 ## Historic Template Component